vmware-archive/node-examples/CRUD-ops/README.md

 ## Review of the Example Code

+The following code snippets are excerpts from the example source code in the `index.js` file in the example directory.

 ### Configuration

 This block of code configures the client cache.
 The log location and metrics are written to the data directory.
 The PoolFactory configures a connection pool which uses the locator to lookup the servers.